Yugra: Yugrian principalities and relations with the Tatars and Russians

 In 1499, Moscow dispatched a great force against "Yugra" (Pelym; led by Prince Semyon Kurbski), Konda or Koda (led by Prince Pyotr Ushatyi), and the "Gogulichi", the free Voguls or Mansi).
-The 4000 strong army, using dog and reindeer teams, reached the Lyapin stronghold of the Khanty, located on the river of the same name (Bahrushin 1955,1:76–77).
+The 4,000-strong army, using dog and reindeer teams, reached the Lyapin stronghold of the Khanty, located on the river of the same name (Bahrushin 1955, 1:76–77).
 In the source it is told that 40 strongholds were taken and 58 Khanty and Mansi princes captured in the expedition.
 At the end of the 15th century the Grand Duke of Moscow assumed the honorary title of Prince of Yugra.
 By the 16th century, several Yugran princes were paying tribute to the Siberia Khanate and participated in their military ventures against Russian settlers protected by Cossacks and Komi auxiliaries who were chasing the Yugran natives from their homes.

-In response the Khanty and Mansi of Pelym continually sent forth counter-campaigns to the lands of Great Perm.
+In response, the Khanty and Mansi of Pelym continually sent forth counter-campaigns to the lands of Great Perm.
 Thus, the year 1581 went into history as the year of the raiding of Kaigorod and Cherdyn.
-According to Russian estimates, the army of the Mansi and their allies, the Tartars, stood 700 strong (Bahrushin 1955,1:99; 2:144).
-Continuing resistance to border conflagration led to the launching of a campaign in 1582–84 arranged and financed by the Stroganovs and led by the Cossack leader Yermak Timofeyevich, which began with the destruction of a Mansi war band that had invaded the Russian settlers territory and ended as a punitive expedition against the Pelym Mansi and their ally the Siberian Khan.
+According to Russian estimates, the army of the Mansi and their allies, the Tatars, stood 700 strong (Bahrushin 1955, 1:99; 2:144).
+Continuing resistance to border conflagration led to the launching of a campaign in 1582–1584 arranged and financed by the Stroganovs and led by the Cossack leader Yermak Timofeyevich, which began with the destruction of a Mansi war band that had invaded the Russian settlers territory and ended as a punitive expedition against the Pelym Mansi and their ally the Siberian Khan.
 In some sources, Alach, Prince of Koda figures as an important ally of the Siberian Khan Kuchum Khan and is said to have been awarded one of the Yermak mail-coats taken from the enemy (Bahrushin 1955, 1:114).

 In 1592, another Russian campaign against the Mansi of Pelym was launched.
 It ended in 1593 when the stronghold of Prince Ablegirim of Pelym was taken, the prince and his family captured and a Russian fortress erected in the heart of the stronghold.
 Although in the following year the Pelym principality suffered the loss of its lands lying on the Konda River, the Mansi did not give up resistance.
-In 1599, they once again brought "war, theft and treachery" to the banks of the Chusovaya River and Kurya River and plundered the Russian settlements there (Bahrushin,2:143–144).
+In 1599, they once again brought "war, theft and treachery" to the banks of the Chusovaya River and Kurya River and plundered the Russian settlements there (Bahrushin, 2:143–144).

-The close connections between the Yugrans and the Turkic Tartars are also demonstrated by the fact that even in the 1660s, the idea of restoring the Kuchum Khanate was still popular with the Khanty of Beryozovo (Bahrushin,2:143–144).
+The close connections between the Yugrans and the Turkic Tartars are also demonstrated by the fact that even in the 1660s, the idea of restoring the Kuchum Khanate was still popular with the Khanty of Beryozovo (Bahrushin, 2:143–144).
 It was only in the middle of the 17th century that Moscow succeeded in subduing Yugra.